Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked

-• Consistent contouring that kept my hips from drifting out of line
+• Even contouring that kept my hips from drifting

-• Less heat buildup than expected from a foam surface
+• Less heat buildup than we expected from foam

 Who it is best for

-• Side sleepers who want shoulder/hip relief without “bottoming out”
+• Side sleepers who want shoulder and hip relief without bottoming out

 • Light-to-average weight couples sensitive to movement